apache/pekko/docs/src/main/paradox/coordinated-shutdown.md

 Especially the phases `before-service-unbind`, `before-cluster-shutdown` and `before-actor-system-terminate` are intended for application specific phases or tasks.

-The order of the shutdown phases is defined in configuration `akka.coordinated-shutdown.phases`.
+The order of the shutdown phases is defined in configuration `pekko.coordinated-shutdown.phases`.
 See the default phases in the `reference.conf` tab:

 Most relevant default phases
 :   | Phase | Description |